Parents guilty of killing daughter in case that captivated India

 Newspapers this month reported the case of a wife of a member of parliament who allegedly tortured a maid to death at her home in Delhi.

 Security footage last week of a machete attack on a bank employee withdrawing cash from an ATM in Bangalore to pay for her child’s birthday party was played repeatedly on news channels.
-She was partly paralyzed and the attacker is at large.

-Additional reporting by Malini Menon and Mayank Bhardwaj; Writing by Mike Collett-White; Edited by Ron Popeski
+She was partly paralysed and the attacker is at large.
+(Additional reporting by Malini Menon and Mayank Bhardwaj; Writing by Mike Collett-White; Edited by Ron Popeski)